bluebrazelton-dotcom/Dungeon-Crawler-Carl-TTRPGv2/README.md

 ## Credits

-Built by **Doug** in collaboration with an AI narrator.
+Built by **Blue** in collaboration with an AI narrator.
 Inspired by the *Dungeon Crawler Carl* series by Matt Dinniman.
 This is a non-commercial fan project for personal play.